.NET HELP

 Installation

-To get started with IronPrint, developers can quickly install the library using NuGet Package Manager.
+To get started with IronPrint, developers can quickly install the library using the NuGet Package Manager.

 Install-Package IronPrint

-Alternatively, the package can be downloaded directly from the official IronPrint NuGet website or by NuGet Package Manager for Solutions.
+Alternatively, the package can be downloaded directly from the official IronPrint NuGet website or by using the NuGet Package Manager for Solutions.

 Applying License Key